 - If necessary, adjust the diffuser position by rotating the adjustment screw, located on the front of the burner, using a 4mm Allen key.
+Refer to Figure 10-3.
 Re-check the diffuser setting using the gauge, as described above. - To increase the distance between the nozzle face and internal shoulder of the burner head (to open the diffuser): rotate the adjusting screw clockwise. - To decrease the distance between the nozzle face and internal shoulder of the burner head (to close the diffuser): rotate the adjusting screw anti-clockwise.